-In the above noted matter, the Commission was prima facie satisfied from the material placed on record on behalf of HPSEB that the respondents namely, 1 to 7 had jointly and severally contravened the direction No.7.28 issued on October 29, 2001 by the Commission.
-The Commission, therefore, issued a suo moto notice to the aforesaid persons on March 26, 2002 to show cause why action in terms of Section 45 of the ERC Act, 1998 and Regulation 51 of HPERC's Conduct of Business Regulations be not initiated jointly and severally against the Chairman and Members of the Board and further directed to file his/her reply with the Commission by April 26, 2002 and also to state whether he/she would like to be heard in person.
+the above noted matter, the Commission was prima facie satisfied, from the material placed on record on behalf of HPSEB, that the respondents namely, 1 to 7 had jointly and severally contravened the direction No.7.13 issued on October 29, 2001 by the Commission.
+The Commission, therefore, issued a suo moto notice to the aforesaid persons on March 23, 2002 to show cause why action in terms of Section 45 of the ERC Act, 1998 and Regulation 51 of HPERC's Conduct of Business Regulations and section 193 of Indian Penal Code be not initiated jointly and severally against the Chairman and

-Applications seeking 8 weeks extension in filing the replies were filed by all the respondents on April 29, 2002.
-The Commission granted 4 weeks extension vide order dated April 30, 2002.
-Respondents/objectors filed their replies in identical form on May 28, 2002 and the hearing fixed for July 2, 2002, which was later on preponed to June 22, 2002 at the request of respondents to hear all cases together.
+Members of the Board for giving false evidence in the public hearing of September 24, 2001 and further directed to file his/her reply with the Commission by April 22, 2002 state whether he/she would like to be heard in person.
+Respondents/Objectors filed the power of attorney on April 22, 2002.
+Notices granting extension to file the reply up to May 5, 2002 issued on April 24, 2002.
+Applications seeking 8 week extension in filing the replies were filed by all the respondents on April 29, 2002.
+The Commission granted 4 weeks extension vide Order dated April 30, 2002.
+Respondents/Objectors filed their replies in identical form on May 28, 2002 and the hearing fixed for July 2, 2002, which was later on preponed to June 22, 2002 at the of hear all the request respondents to cases together.
 The case was heard together with other show-cause notice cases where individual but similar replies have been filed by the respondents.